3aref349/authFService/README.md

-# Awesome Project Build with TypeORM
+###Awesome Project Build with TypeORM (AuthService)

+Used technologies
+1.Nodejs

+2.Expressjs

+3-PotgresQl

+4-TypeOrm

+## backup.sql is a backup file .. you can use this backup  by restoring it by postgresql
 Steps to run this project:

-1. Run `npm i` command
+Run npm i command
-2. Setup database settings inside `ormconfig.json` file
+Setup database settings inside ormconfig.json file
-3. Run `npm start` command
+Run npm run dev command